AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 +++Use cases

-Use cases are prefilled with all available use cases.
-You can choose which use cases your connection will use by selecting **[!UICONTROL Edit]** in the **[!UICONTROL Use cases]** section and toggling off any use cases you do not want.
-Selected use cases will affect which views and options are [available within your projects](../collaborate/manage-projects.md#project-use-cases).
+Use cases are prefilled with all available options.
+To customize them, select **[!UICONTROL Edit]** in the **[!UICONTROL Use cases]** section and turn off any you don't want.
+Selected use cases determine which views and options are [available within your projects](../collaborate/manage-projects.md#project-use-cases).

 ![The Use cases settings in the connection settings workspace.](/help/assets/connect/establish-connection/view-use-cases.png){zoomable="yes"}